HMS Brilliant (1779): American Revolution

 On 13 and 14 September and 11 October, the garrison destroyed a number of floating batteries.
 In December 1784 there was a distribution of £30,000 in bounty money for the batteries and the proceeds of the sale of ships stores, including those of San Miguel.
 A second payment of £16,000 followed in November 1785.
-A third payment, this of £8,000 pounds, followed in August 1786.
+A third payment, this of £8,000, followed in August 1786.
 June 1788 saw the payment of a fourth tranche, this of £4,000.
 Brilliant's officers and crew shared in all four.

 French Revolutionary Wars

 Between July 1796 and October 1798 Brilliant's captain was Henry Blackwood.
 On 27 July, at Tenerife, Brilliant observed the frigates Vertu and Régénérée preparing to sail for Rochefort.
 At 6, the French frigates sailed and started firing on Brilliant; Régénérée was closing in on her opponent when Vertu, which had sailed large, touched the wind; Régénérée imitated her manoeuvre, but lost her mizzen and bowsprit, allowing Brilliant to flee.
 Vertu gave chase, but could not overhaul her opponent and returned to Tenerife.
 There, Régénérée replaced her rigging, and both frigates eventually arrived in Rochefort on 5 September.

 On 25 August 1800, the 74-gun Impétueux, Brilliant, 16-gun ship-sloop Cynthia and the 14-gun hired cutter St Vincent silenced a battery that was armed with eight 24-pounders.
 Then seamen from the ships landed to assist a large force of army troops to haul the guns up to the heights.
 The army withdrew the same day after a skirmish with Spanish troops.

 At the end of the month, Brilliant was in a detachment under Samuel Hood that captured a French privateer, Gueppe, in a cutting-out expedition.
 Gueppe, a flush-deck ship of 300 tons and carrying 18 guns, was initially in the harbour at Vigo but, when the British force entered the bay on 29 August, was moved to near the Narrows of Redondela where she anchored below a shore battery.
 Hood selected two boats from Brilliant, HMS Stag, HMS Amethyst, HMS Amelia, and HMS Cynthia, four boats from HMS Courageaux, with additional boats from Renown, London, and Impetueux to take part in the action.
 The boats left at 21:00 and arrived alongside their quarry at 00:40 the following morning.
 Despite fierce resistance, Gueppe was taken within 15 minutes of boarding, after having 25 of her crew killed and forty wounded.

 On 8 September Brilliant sent the prize Dragon into Plymouth.
 She was a packet of 14 guns, bound for L'Orient from Guadeloupe and carrying a cargo of cocoa, coffee, indigo and cotton.